COVID-19 is a highly contagious disease that results from an infection with the virus SARS-CoV-2, a type of coronavirus.

-Coronaviruses are a large family of viruses that cause respiratory illnesses, ranging from the common cold and flu to more severe diseases, such as Middle East respiratory syndrome (MERS) and severe acute respiratory syndrome (SARS).
+COVID-19 results from an infection with a coronavirus, SARS-CoV-2.
+Coronaviruses are a large family of viruses that can cause respiratory illnesses.
+These range from the common cold to severe acute respiratory syndrome (SARS).

 - a cough